izzymg/rotcore/README.md

 ## Build & Bootstrap

+The easiest way to run these components is by using the **NodeJS** bootstrap script.

+Copy the secret into `conf/secret`, which is ignored by git.

-Run `make all` to trigger a build of the project, then run `node boostrap.js` to run a managed instance of:
+Run `make all` to trigger a build of the project, then run `OTHER_BRIDGE_ADDRESS=http://example.com/bridge node boostrap.js` to spawn instances of:

 * X11 & Chromium